 Minimum benefits are intended to maintain a minimum standard of living in many countries, although that objective is not always achieved.
 A maximum that reduces the effect large families have on benefits is commonly used to limit total benefits, including those of survivors, in the interest of the financial stability of the program.

 In some countries, benefits are automatically adjusted to reflect price or wage changes.
-In other countries, the process is semiautomatic--the adequacy of pensions is reviewed periodically by an advisory board or other administrative body that recommends a benefit adjustment to the government, usually requiring legislative approval.
+In other countries, the process is semiautomatic—the adequacy of pensions is reviewed periodically by an advisory board or other administrative body that recommends a benefit adjustment to the government, usually requiring legislative approval.

-Survivor Benefit.
+Survivor Benefits.
 Most systems provide periodic benefits for survivors of covered persons or pensioners, although some pay only lump-sum benefits.
 Survivor benefits are generally a percentage of either the benefit paid to the deceased at death or the benefit to which the insured would have been entitled if he or she had attained pensionable age or become disabled at that time.

 Lifetime benefits are ordinarily payable to aged and disabled widows.
-Those awarded to younger mothers, however, are usually terminated when all children have passed a certain age, unless the widow has reached a specified age or is disabled.
+Those awarded to younger mothers, however, are usually terminated when all children have passed a certain age, unless the widow has reached a specified age or has a disability.
 Most widows' benefits also terminate on remarriage, although a final lump-sum grant may be payable under this circumstance.
 Special provisions govern the rights of the divorced.
 Age limits for orphan's benefits are in many cases the same as for children's allowances.
 Many countries fix a somewhat higher age limit for orphans attending school or undergoing an apprenticeship or for those who are incapacitated.
-The age limit is usually removed for disabled orphans as long as their incapacity continues.
+The age limit is usually removed for orphans with disabilities as long as their incapacity continues.
 Most survivor programs distinguish between half orphans (who have lost one parent) and full orphans (who have lost both parents), with the latter receiving benefits that are 50 percent to 100 percent larger than those for half orphans.
 Special payments are also made to orphans under the family allowance programs of some countries.

 Benefits are payable under a number of programs to widowers of insured workers or pensioners.
 A widower usually must have been financially dependent on his wife and either disabled or old enough to receive an old-age benefit at her death.
 A widower's benefit is usually computed in the same way as a widow's benefit.

 Many systems also pay benefits to other surviving close relatives, such as parents and grandparents, but only in the absence of qualifying widows, widowers, or children.
-The maximum total benefit to be divided among survivors is usually between 80 percent and 100 percent of the benefit of the deceased.
+The maximum total benefit to be split among survivors is usually between 80 percent and 100 percent of the benefit of the deceased.